 Patients are anxious and report all their discomfort as adverse events.
 Adverse drug events (ADE) reported are not always serious and may be symptoms of a disease.
-Other incidents where a patient has not followed instructions during medication or patient has had side effects caused by concomitant medicines taken along with the study drug could be reported as adverse events.
+Other incidents where a patient has not followed instructions during medication or the patient has had side effects caused by concomitant medicines taken along with the study drug could be reported as adverse events.
 Such wrong reporting can lead to drug safety committees to incorrect conclusions which in turn lead to the suspension or withdrawal of drugs.

 The Adverse drug event study by Tufts University in Sep.
 2015 indicates the following:

 - 40% of HCP’s have never reported an ADE

 - 60% of HCP’s report it is difficult to determine if the drug has caused the ADE

 Adverse events can be reported voluntarily by the patient, companies, or the HCP.
 The major drawback of the system is the under-reporting of adverse events to the post-marketing databases.
 The medical staff does not prioritize reporting and may neglect symptoms that are not serious.